Watch our video on PolyJet 3D Printing:

 - PJ3D is a very fine detailed and accurate process.
 Although the material is not as robust as the FDM or SLS thermoplastics, the rigid and rubber-like photopolymers have the highest detail resolution for features like text, surface, and lip seals.
 PJ3D prints in 0.0012" layers (30 um).
 This process works best for final fit-checks before molding, highly detailed pieces, and parts that are used as sales models.

-If you plan on painting your PolyJet part, it is recommend to go over it thoroughly with a wet abrasive pad to remove remnants of its gel-like support material.
+If you plan on painting your PolyJet part, it is recommended to go over it thoroughly with a wet abrasive pad to remove remnants of its gel-like support material.
 If your part requires more mechanical strength or high durability, you may want to consider other processes like SLS or FDM.

 Check out our 3D Printed Surface Finishes Article to see how it looks!